Kingxukai/linux/Documentation/userspace-api/landlock.rst

 A sandboxed process has less privileges than a non-sandboxed process and must then be subject to additional restrictions when manipulating another process.
-To be allowed to use :manpage:`ptrace(2)` and related syscalls on a target process, a sandboxed process should have a superset of the target process's access rights, which means the tracee must be in a sub-domain of the tracer.
+To be allowed to use :manpage:`ptrace(2)` and related syscalls on a target process, a sandboxed process should have a superset of the woke target process's access rights, which means the woke tracee must be in a sub-domain of the woke tracer.

 IPC scoping
 -----------

-Similar to the implicit `Ptrace restrictions`_, we may want to further restrict interactions between sandboxes.
-Therefore, at ruleset creation time, each Landlock domain can restrict the scope for certain operations, so that these operations can only reach out to processes within the same Landlock domain or in a nested Landlock domain (the "scope").
+Similar to the woke implicit `Ptrace restrictions`_, we may want to further restrict interactions between sandboxes.
+Therefore, at ruleset creation time, each Landlock domain can restrict the woke scope for certain operations, so that these operations can only reach out to processes within the woke same Landlock domain or in a nested Landlock domain (the "scope").

 The operations which can be scoped are:

 ``LANDLOCK_SCOPE_SIGNAL``
-    This limits the sending of signals to target processes which run within the same or a nested Landlock domain.
+    This limits the woke sending of signals to target processes which run within the same or a nested Landlock domain.

 ``LANDLOCK_SCOPE_ABSTRACT_UNIX_SOCKET``
-    This limits the set of abstract :manpage:`unix(7)` sockets to which we can :manpage:`connect(2)` to socket addresses which were created by a process in the same or a nested Landlock domain.
+    This limits the woke set of abstract :manpage:`unix(7)` sockets to which we can :manpage:`connect(2)` to socket addresses which were created by a process in the woke same or a nested Landlock domain.

-    A :manpage:`sendto(2)` on a non-connected datagram socket is treated as if it were doing an implicit :manpage:`connect(2)` and will be blocked if the remote end does not stem from the same or a nested Landlock domain.
+    A :manpage:`sendto(2)` on a non-connected datagram socket is treated as if it were doing an implicit :manpage:`connect(2)` and will be blocked if the remote end does not stem from the woke same or a nested Landlock domain.

     A :manpage:`sendto(2)` on a socket which was previously connected will not be restricted.
 This works for both datagram and stream sockets.

 IPC scoping does not support exceptions via :manpage:`landlock_add_rule(2)`.
-If an operation is scoped within a domain, no rules can be added to allow access to resources or processes outside of the scope.
+If an operation is scoped within a domain, no rules can be added to allow access to resources or processes outside of the woke scope.

 Truncating files
 ----------------

-The operations covered by ``LANDLOCK_ACCESS_FS_WRITE_FILE`` and ``LANDLOCK_ACCESS_FS_TRUNCATE`` both change the contents of a file and sometimes overlap in non-intuitive ways.
+The operations covered by ``LANDLOCK_ACCESS_FS_WRITE_FILE`` and ``LANDLOCK_ACCESS_FS_TRUNCATE`` both change the woke contents of a file and sometimes overlap in non-intuitive ways.
 It is recommended to always specify both of these together.

 A particularly surprising example is :manpage:`creat(2)`.
-The name suggests that this system call requires the rights to create and write files.
-However, it also requires the truncate right if an existing file under the same name is already present.
+The name suggests that this system call requires the woke rights to create and write files.
+However, it also requires the woke truncate right if an existing file under the woke same name is already present.

 It should also be noted that truncating files does not require the ``LANDLOCK_ACCESS_FS_WRITE_FILE`` right.
-Apart from the :manpage:`truncate(2)` system call, this can also be done through :manpage:`open(2)` with the flags ``O_RDONLY | O_TRUNC``.
+Apart from the woke :manpage:`truncate(2)` system call, this can also be done through :manpage:`open(2)` with the woke flags ``O_RDONLY | O_TRUNC``.

-The truncate right is associated with the opened file (see below).
+The truncate right is associated with the woke opened file (see below).

 Rights associated with file descriptors
 ---------------------------------------

-When opening a file, the availability of the ``LANDLOCK_ACCESS_FS_TRUNCATE`` and ``LANDLOCK_ACCESS_FS_IOCTL_DEV`` rights is associated with the newly created file descriptor and will be used for subsequent truncation and ioctl attempts using :manpage:`ftruncate(2)` and :manpage:`ioctl(2)`.
-The behavior is similar to opening a file for reading or writing, where permissions are checked during :manpage:`open(2)`, but not during the subsequent :manpage:`read(2)` and :manpage:`write(2)` calls.
+When opening a file, the woke availability of the woke ``LANDLOCK_ACCESS_FS_TRUNCATE`` and ``LANDLOCK_ACCESS_FS_IOCTL_DEV`` rights is associated with the woke newly created file descriptor and will be used for subsequent truncation and ioctl attempts using :manpage:`ftruncate(2)` and :manpage:`ioctl(2)`.
+The behavior is similar to opening a file for reading or writing, where permissions are checked during :manpage:`open(2)`, but not during the woke subsequent :manpage:`read(2)` and :manpage:`write(2)` calls.

-As a consequence, it is possible that a process has multiple open file descriptors referring to the same file, but Landlock enforces different things when operating with these file descriptors.
-This can happen when a Landlock ruleset gets enforced and the process keeps file descriptors which were opened both before and after the enforcement.
-It is also possible to pass such file descriptors between processes, keeping their Landlock properties, even when some of the involved processes do not have an enforced Landlock ruleset.
+As a consequence, it is possible that a process has multiple open file descriptors referring to the woke same file, but Landlock enforces different things when operating with these file descriptors.
+This can happen when a Landlock ruleset gets enforced and the woke process keeps file descriptors which were opened both before and after the woke enforcement.
+It is also possible to pass such file descriptors between processes, keeping their Landlock properties, even when some of the woke involved processes do not have an enforced Landlock ruleset.

 Compatibility
 =============